-Sales and marketing expenses increased \$70.6 million and \$226.9 million for the three and nine months ended October 31, 2023, compared to the three and nine months ended October 31, 2022, respectively.
-The increase was primarily due to an increase of \$43.2 million and \$168.5 million in personnel-related costs (excluding commission expenses) and allocated overhead costs for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year, as a result of increased headcount and overall costs to support the growth in our business, and increased stock-based compensation primarily related to additional equity awards granted to existing and new employees.
+Sales and marketing expenses increased \$70.6 million and \$226.9 million \$69.3 million for the three and nine months ended October 31, 2023 April 30, 2024, compared to the three and nine months ended October 31, 2022 April 30, 2023, respectively.
+The increase was primarily due to an increase of \$43.2 million and \$168.5 million \$27.5 million in personnel-related costs (excluding commission expenses) and allocated overhead costs, for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year, as a result of increased headcount, stock based compensation, and overall costs to support the growth in our business, and increased stock-based compensation primarily related to additional equity awards granted to existing and new employees.

-Expenses associated with sales commissions and draws paid to our sales force and certain referral fees paid to third parties, including amortization of deferred commissions, also increased \$14.8 million and \$31.6 million for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year, primarily due to increases in customers' consumption of our platform.
-In addition, advertising costs and other expenses associated with our sales, marketing and business development programs increased \$11.3 million and \$17.1 million for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year.
+business.
+Expenses associated with sales commissions and draws paid to our sales force and certain referral fees paid to third parties, including amortization of deferred commissions, also increased \$14.8 million and \$31.6 million \$17.6 million for the three and nine months ended October 31, 2023 April 30, 2024, respectively, compared to the same periods period in the prior year, primarily due attributable to increases sales commissions tied to customers' consumption.

+The remaining increase in customers' consumption of our platform.
+In addition, sales and marketing expenses was primarily attributable to increased advertising costs and other expenses associated with our sales, marketing and business development programs, increased \$11.3 million and, \$17.1 million for the three and nine months ended October 31, 2023, respectively, compared to the same periods in the prior year.

-The remaining increase in sales and marketing expenses for the nine months ended October 31, 2023 was primarily attributable to a \$9.2 million increase in travel-related expenses.
+The remaining increase in sales and marketing expenses for the nine months ended October 31, 2023 was primarily attributable to a \$9.2 million increase in lesser extent, increased travel-related expenses.